 When appointed by the Court, we provide representation in state collateral challenges to a conviction in a petition under the Post Conviction Relief Act.
 We do not provide representation in federal court and cannot represent an individual where an attorney has entered an appearance for an individual and not been granted permission to withdraw by the court.
 We do represent individuals in some civil cases.

 The Centre County Court of Common Pleas appoints our office to represent the mentally challenged in Mental Health / Intellectual Disabilities commitment proceedings.
 The court also appoints us as guardian ad litem for abused and neglected children in Children and Youth Services Dependency proceedings, termination of parental rights proceedings, and some private civil custody cases.
 There is no application process in these types of cases as we are appointed by the court at the time a petition is filed.
 If you qualify for our services in these types of cases we will contact you.

 The office is staffed with seven full-time attorneys and opens approximately 2,100 new cases each year.
 Our clients range in age from new born babies to octogenarians.
 Their problems range from summary traffic cases to capital murder cases.
 Our representation extends from the initial hearing through a Pennsylvania State Supreme Court Appeal.
-We are located at Room 104 of the Centre County Courthouse at the corner of High and Allegheny Streets in Bellefonte.
+We are located in the Centre County Courthouse Annex, 106 East High Street, Room 202, Bellefonte, Pennsylvania.